- Data Portals

 Here are a few additional topics to be aware of before you start.
 Please also see our Best practices page for some information that will help you make efficient use of your allocation.

-CISL provides many tools to help you develop and debug code for use on our systems.
-Our Yellowstone environment, with Red Hat Linux as the operating system, offers all of the programs, compilers, libraries, and other packages necessary for high-performance computing, analysis, and visualization.
+CISL provides many tools to help you develop and debug code for use on our supercomputing systems, which offer all of the programs, compilers, libraries, and other packages necessary for high-performance computing, analysis, and visualization.

-Parallel codes are essential for successful computing in the Yellowstone environment.
-If you aren’t familiar with parallel programming, you may want to read Parallel computing concepts and also take advantage of some of our training opportunities to make the best use of these powerful HPC resources.
+Parallel codes are essential for successful computing in an HPC environment.
+If you aren’t familiar with parallel programming, you may want to read Parallel computing concepts and also take advantage of some of our training opportunities to make the best use of these powerful supercomputing resources.
 We provide opportunities for training in programming and related topics.

 We encourage all users to take advantage of our data analysis and visualization clusters to analyze the results of their HPC simulations.
 With the centralized GLADE file spaces, you don’t have to move files from system to system to perform different tasks.
 When a batch job runs on the HPC system, for example, the data generated are stored on GLADE.
 You can then use one of the other clusters to analyze the data without having to transfer files.

-Furthermore, because the Geyser and Caldera clusters are managed by the LSF scheduler, you can set up batch jobs that will automatically process the results of Yellowstone HPC simulations without any manual intervention.
+Furthermore, because the Geyser and Caldera clusters are managed by the scheduler, you can set up batch jobs that will automatically process the results of some HPC simulations without any manual intervention.